TanmoySG/wunderDB/documentation/README.md

 Filters are used to (as the name suggests) filter or to create smaller buckets/views of data.
 Filters are extremely important while updating, deleting or reading specific records based on some conditions.
 Currently wdb only supports key and value match based filters.

 To filter data while reading, updating or deleting, we need to pass the field name to the `key` and the value (of the field) that needs to be matched to the `value`.
-Example: `key:name value:John`, will filter all records with `name=John`.
+Example: `.../data?key:name&value:John`, will filter all records with `name=John`.

 ### Insert/Add Data